Frequently Asked Questions

 What countries do I need a visa to enter?

 US citizens traveling to EU countries do not need a visa.
-A visa is required of US citizens to enter Turkey and this is purchased at the point of entry into Turkey.
+A visa is required of US citizens to enter South Africa and Turkey and this is purchased at the point of entry into those countries.
 If your itinerary includes other countries that have visa requirements for US citizens, you will be advised by CTC.

 Travelers holding a passport from any country other than the United States, must contact the consulate of the countries to be visited to determine if you need a visa for entrance.
 It is the responsibility of the individual traveler to determine the visa requirements and apply for the appropriate documentation.
 CTC will assist by providing backup documentation as requested.